oskarhane/suber/README.md

 ## Why Suber?

+- **Helpful:** Decouples your application modules / components which improves testability
 - **Tiny:** weighs ≈ 1kb gzipped
 - **Compatible:** Works with popular side effects handling middlewares like redux-saga and redux-observable
 - **Extensible:** Easily create middleware to extend it